 Alation was founded in 2012 and launched its first products in 2015.
 The company's flagship data catalog software uses AI, machine learning, automation and natural language processing techniques to simplify data discovery, automatically create business glossaries and power its core Behavioral Analysis Engine, which analyzes data usage patterns with an eye toward streamlining data stewardship, data governance and query optimization.
 The engine indexes various data sources and uses pattern recognition to generate popularity rankings, usage recommendations and other insights.

 Alation, which also offers a data governance application, bills its overall combination of capabilities as a "data intelligence" platform.
 In that vein, Alation Data Catalog includes guided navigation and various collaboration features.
-For example, it can automatically identify data stewards or other subject matter experts to answer questions about data sets, and users can create wiki articles and searchable conversations and subscribe to get automatic notifications when data sets or articles are updated.
+For example, it can automatically identify data stewards or other subject matter experts to answer questions about data sets, and users can create wiki articles and searchable conversations.
+They can also subscribe to get automatic notifications when data sets or articles are updated.

 Other key features in the Alation tool include the following: